jurtasun/rcds_intro_nextflow/chapter1/README.md

 ### Chapter 1.
 Introduction to `Groovy`

-`Nextflow` is a domain specific language (DSL) implemented on top of the `Groovy` programming language, which in turn is a super-set of the `Java` programming language.
-This means that `Nextflow` can run any `Groovy` or `Java` code.
-It was created to make it easier to write and manage complex workflows, especially in fields like bioinformatics and data science.
+`Nextflow` is a domain specific language (DSL) implemented on top of the `Groovy` programming language, which is a super-set of the `Java` programming language.
+This means that `Nextflow` can run any `Groovy` or `Java` code, in the same way that `Groovy` can run any `Java` syntax.
+By *superset* here we just mean that `Groovy` introduces new syntax and features (like optional semicolons, closures, string interpolation, etc.) that go beyond plain `Java`.
+It was created in 2003 to make it easier to write and manage complex workflows, such that if could feel as dynamic and concise as languages like `Python` but keeping the `Java` ecosystem, especially in fields like bioinformatics and data science.

 As we will see, `Nextflow` uses `Groovy` syntax under the hood.
 Before running any `Nextflow` syntax, let's dig a little deeper into `Groovy` itself, as understanding how it works will help us write more powerful and flexible workflows in `Nextflow`.